ja-vazquez/Python_compendium/README.md

 # The Python compendium

-This folder contains notes and examples  collected through many nights of coding (hopefully they'll be useful in future references).
+This folder contains several scripts, notes and examples collected through many nights of coding (hopefully they'll be useful in future references).
 **N.B.** highly encouraged to recycle and make use of them in any possible way.

-Most the content may be found spread around the web, but the bibliography I used, and would like to recommend, is displayed below.
+Most the content may be found spread around the web or throughout books, but the bibliography I used, and possibly where all the info is coming from, is displayed on the bottom of the page.

 ------
 ### Python